 Septic Care Workshops & Resources

-Snohomish County is offering FREE Septic Care Workshops for homeowners in July!
-Check back soon for registration and additional details or email [email protected] to be added to our workshop notification list.
+Snohomish County is offering FREE Septic Care Workshops for homeowners in Fall of 2019.
+Check back soon for more details or email email@example.com to be added to our workshop notification list.

 Snohomish County Health District is your best resource for information and assistance on: